timholy/CodeTracking.jl/README.md

 The aim is to have a very simple API that developers can learn in a few minutes and then incorporate into their own packages; its lightweight nature means that they potentially gain a lot of functionality without being forced to take a big hit in startup time.

-## Status

-If you want CodeTracking to do anything useful, currently you have to check out the `teh/codetracking` branch of Revise.